fledge-iot/fledge-filter-python35/docs/index.rst

 The user should provide a Python function whose name matches the name given to the plugin when added to the filter pipeline of the south service or north task, e.g. if you name your filter myPython then you should have a function named myPython in the code you enter.
 This function is send a set of readings to process and should return a set of processed readings.
 The returned set of readings may be empty if the filter removes all data.

-A general for of the function that should be provided is;
+A general code syntax for the function that should be provided is;

 .. code-block:: python